-- Early Help Hubs: North 0161 234 1973, Central 0161 234 1975, South 0161 234 1977 - Social Care Advice & Guidance Service: 0161 234 5001 - Complex Safeguarding Hub Advice Line: 0161 226 4196 - MCC Safeguarding in Education Team: 0161 245 7171
+- Early Help Hubs: North 0161 234 1973, Central 0161 234 1975, South 0161 234 1977 - Social Care Advice & Guidance Service: 0161 234 5001 - Complex Safeguarding Hub Advice Line: 0161 226 4196 - MCC Safeguarding in Education Team: safeguardingedu@manchester.gov.uk

-Our procedure if there is an allegation that an adult has harmed a child, or that a child is a risk from a named adult is;
+Our procedure if there is an allegation that an adult has harmed a child, or that a child is at risk from a named adult is;

-1. Any concern about an adult in school must be reported verbally without delay to the head of school.
-This must be immediately followed with an email to the head of school, detailing the same information: nicola.burton@collyhurst.manchester.sch.uk

-In the absence of the head of school, or if the concern relates to the head of school, it should be reported to the executive headteacher - 01612028989

-2. The head of school will speak, as soon as practically possible with the DSL to inform them of the incident and follow-up action.
+- 1. Any concern about an adult in school must be reported verbally without delay to the head of school.
+This must be immediately followed with an email to the head of school, detailing the same information: n.burton@collyhurst.manchester.sch.uk In the absence of the head of school, or if the concern relates to the head of school, it should be reported to the executive headteacher 0161 834 9529 - 2.
+The head of school will speak, as soon as practically possible with the DSL to inform them of the incident and follow-up action.
 The child involved will be spoken to and an account taken.
-LADO advice will be taken via telephone at this point on: 0161 234 1214

-3. The head/executive head will make a decision regarding the deployment of the member of staff, this may include immediate suspension.

-4. The child's parents will be informed by the Head of school/DSL as soon as practically possible.

-5. A formal referral will be sent to the LADO on the same day of the incident, and HR notified for a formal investigation to be prepared (once the LADO approves).

-6. All notes are recorded confidentially..
-At any point in this process, the head/executive and DSL may take advice from the trust's DSL, Executive Principal and/or the LADO.

-If the concern relates to the executive headteacher, the Executive Principal - John Rowlands, should be informed without delay - contact at MCA: 0161 202 0161
+LADO advice will be taken via telephone at this point on: 0161 234 1214 - 3.
+The head/executive head will make a decision regarding the deployment of the member of staff, this may include immediate suspension. - 4.
+The child's parents will be informed by the Head of school/DSL as soon as practically possible. - 5.
+A formal referral will be sent to the LADO on the same day of the incident, and HR notified for a formal investigation to be prepared (once the LADO approves). - 6.
+All notes are recorded confidentially.
+At any point in this process, the head/executive and DSL may take advice from the LADO.
+If the concern relates to the executive headteacher, the Chair of Governors should be contacted.

+Manchester LADO: 0161 234 1214

-Our procedure for whistleblowing if there is an urgent concern about child welfare or safeguarding that cannot be dealt with through our usual systems is:
+Our procedure for whistleblowing if there is an urgent concern about child welfare or safeguarding that cannot be dealt with through our usual systems is: -

-- Inform the head of school. - If it is not appropriate to inform the head of school, inform the executive headteacher of the school - Alex Reed (alex.reed@collyhurst.manchester.sch.uk) - If it is not appropriate to contact the executive head, the chair of the local governing board, Elizabeth Haddock, can be contacted via the school admin team.
+Inform the head of school.

+If it is not appropriate to inform the head of school, inform the executive headteacher of the school - Phillippa Wilson (p.wilson@collyhurst.manchester.sch.uk)

+If it is not appropriate to contact the executive head, the chair of the local governing board, Elizabeth Haddock, can be contacted via the school admin team.

-An external referral may also be required: NSPCC Whistleblowing Helpline: 0800 028 0285 or email help@nspcc.org.uk
+An external referral may also be required:

+NSPCC Whistleblowing Helpline: 0800 028 0285 or email

+help@nspcc.org.uk